Published June 17, 2023

 Does the Backdoor Roth strategy require some extra financial vigilance and paperwork?
 Absolutely.
 And, without proper navigation, physicians can be blindsided with a bigger-than-anticipated tax bill when it comes time to file.

 All that said, the advantages of maintaining and growing a Roth IRA as part of a retirement plan are significant, as discussed above.
-It's recommended that you speak to a financial advisor before attempting any Backdoor Roth conversions, as a professional can help you understand how your marital status, tax filings, and existing savings accounts can impact how to approach this tax-efficient strategy.
+We recommend that you speak to a financial advisor before attempting any Backdoor Roth conversions.
+A professional can help you understand how your marital status, tax filings, and existing savings accounts can impact how to approach this tax-efficient strategy.

 At Earned our experienced financial advisors are well-versed in the specific challenges physicians face when managing their finances.
-If you’re a physician interested in funding a Roth IRA but are ineligible to make direct contributions, our team can help.
+Our team of financial advisors helps physicians who want to fund a Roth IRA but can't make direct contributions due to ineligibility.

 Earned Wealth (a DBA of NoHo Financial, Inc) is an SEC-registered investment adviser located in New York City, NY.
 Registration as an investment adviser does not imply a certain level of skill or training.Earned Wealth's website is limited to the dissemination of general information pertaining to its advisory services, together with access to additional investment-related information, publication, and links.
 All examples are for illustrative purposes only and may not be relied upon for investment decisions.
 The publication of Earned Wealth's website on the Internet should not be construed by any consumer and/or prospective client as Earned Wealth's solicitation or attempt to effect transactions in securities, or the rendering of personalized investment advice over the Internet.A copy of Earned Wealth's current written disclosure statement as set forth on Form ADV, discussing Earned Wealth's business operations, services, and fees is available from Earned Wealth upon written request.
 Additional Information about Earned Wealth and our advisors is also available online at https://adviserinfo.sec.gov/.Earned Wealth does not make any representations as to the accuracy, timeliness, suitability or completeness of any information prepared by any unaffiliated third party, whether linked to or incorporated herein.
 All such information is provided solely for convenience purposes only and all users thereof should be guided accordingly.We are neither your attorneys nor your accountants and no portion of this material should be interpreted by you as legal, accounting or tax advice.
 We recommend that you seek the advice of a qualified attorney and accountant.Investing involves market risk, including possible loss of principal and investment objectives are not guaranteed.